jreisinger/docs/notes/k8s/docker.md

 Created: 2017-07-24

 Docker is a container technology a.k.a container runtime.
-Cointainers standardize software packaging.
+Containers standardize software packaging.
 It's a well timed fusion of

 * kernel features (cgroups, [namespaces](https://gist.github.com/jreisinger/65488e6d7648f3a07a1a346ae3ef549d))
 * filesystem tricks (UnionFS)